 - Plain packing paper or tissue paper

 Invest in double-walled boxes or dish pack boxes to prevent crushing or damage during transport.
-You can reuse bubble wrap, newspaper, and packing peanuts as filler materials but not for direct contact with the dishes.
-Packing paper is the best way to wrap dishes since bubble wrap is hard to mold around them.
-Banker’s boxes are a good choice for sturdy boxes you can assemble yourself without tape.
+You can reuse Bubble Wrap, newspaper, and packing peanuts as filler materials, but avoid using them for direct contact with the dishes.
+Packing paper is the best way to wrap dishes, as Bubble Wrap is difficult to mold around them.
+Banker’s boxes are a good choice for sturdy boxes that you can assemble yourself without the need for tape.

 Preparing Dishes for Packing